 As an independent specialist she has taught over 19,000 people across the UK and has engaged with a wide variety of dance and arts organisations in many other capacities; consultant, management, choreography, and presenting/public speaking.
 She is Ambassador for the Parents in Performing Arts Campaign and Secretariat to the Scientific Advisory Board of the Active Pregnancy Foundation.
-She has an Honourable Mention as a Nominee of the inaugural AWA Dance Woman in Dance Award 2021.
+She has an Honourable Mention as a Nominee of the inaugural AWA Dance Woman in Dance Award 2021, the same year she Dance Mama Live achieved ACE funding, and founded a UK network and co-founded an International network for people who work with the parent in dance population.
+Lucy commenced her PhD at Christ Church Canterbury University in 2022 researching pre and postnatal professional dancers, becoming a Nominee for AWA Woman in Dance Leadership Award and delivering her TEDx talk at TEDx Frensham, and winner of the One Dance UK's Change Maker Award 2022.

 Pia graduated from the University of Surrey with First Class Honours in Dance and Culture.
 She has previously worked within the Learning and Participation teams of established dance organisations, Rambert and Akademi South Asian Dance UK, and has experience in both administration and practical event delivery.
 In addition to her expertise specifically in the performing arts sector, Pia has also worked for The WOW Foundation under the directorship of Jude Kelly, founder of Women of the World Festivals.
 Here, at the forefront of advocating for gender equality, she had the opportunity to engage with world-renowned artists, authors, activists, and work with schools and community groups.
 Pia is passionate about advocacy, inclusivity, diversity and accessibility in regards to creative arts, as well as looking at these from a gender-based perspective and raising important questions of equality.